 WRT first engaged critical stakeholders and residents in the community to develop a Transformation Plan for downtown Meriden.
 WRT’s downtown housing plan, informed by impactful community engagement, calls for the development of over 600 mixed-income units in the city center.
 To date, the city and its stakeholders have secured funding for half of these housing units.

 Meriden Commons Phases One and Two sit on the site of Mills Memorial Apartments, a 140-unit public housing development that is considered obsolete by today’s standards.
 The first phase of Meriden Commons was designed to avoid the footprints of the existing Mills Memorial public housing site.
 It was also designed in anticipation of an immediate second phase, and incorporated features such as contiguous parking and shared open space amenity.
 The second phase of Meriden Commons will be one of Connecticut’s first Passive House certified affordable housing developments.
-Passive House is a rigorous standard for energy efficiency in buildings that focuses on superior building envelopes, resulting in minimal energy for space heating and cooling.

 Today, 14 acres of concrete and asphalt have been transformed into a placemaking park, public housing is being redeveloped into a mixed-income community, and a new train station with enhanced train service is ushering in a transit-oriented tomorrow.